Chipoka Mulenga

-Chipoka Mulenga is a Zambian politician.
-He is the current Minister of Commerce, Trade and Industry of Zambia and the member of parliament for Chingola.
+Chipoka Mulenga is a Zambian politician who is currently the member of parliament for Chingola West.
+He was the Minister of Commerce, Trade and Industry and the member of parliament for Chingola from 2021 to 2026.
 He is a member of the United Party for National Development (UPND).
 He was born on 10 November 1981 in Zambia.
-He holds a Bachelor of Commerce in Entrepreneurship and a diploma in surveying.
+He holds an MBA in Project Management, a Bachelor of Commerce in Entrepreneurship and a diploma in surveying.

+Political Career

+Chipoka Mulenga stood as the United Party for National Development candidate for parliament in Chingola constituency at the 2021 general election in August 2021 and he was elected.
+The following month, he was appointed as the Minister of Commerce, Trade and Industry by president Hakainde Hichilema.

+Ahead of the 2026 general election, Chingola constituency was split into two constituencies, namely Chingola Central and Chingola West.
+Mulenga was adopted to be the UPND candidate in Chingola West for the election that took place on 13 August 2026 and he was elected.